davnordsalt/CE2425-berghs/README.md

 # CE2425-berghs

-Course repository for "Programming &amp; methods pt.
-1" at Berghs School of Communication.
+Welcome to the course repository for the course "CE2425: Programming & methods pt.
+1".
+Here you will find:
+- Resources for the course (such as videos and code snippets)
+- Submission guidelines for the final assignment